This is a variation of an an authentic Indian recipe taught to me years ago by a lovely Indian woman when I lived in Toronto.

 2. Add the curry powder and brown for 5 minutes, sprinkling with water if it seems to be burning (this is important as it brings out the flavor).
 Add the chicken pieces and brown 5 minutes per side, mixing them in the curry powder.
 Put aside.

-3. Heat 1-2 Tbs oil and the onions and saute for 5 minutes, add mushrooms, and brown for another 5-6 minutes.
+3. Heat 1-2 Tbs oil, add the onions and saute for 5 minutes; add carrots and mushrooms, and saute for another 5-6 minutes.

 4. Add the spinach and cook 2-3 minutes; add the chicken back in the pan, and add the coconut cream or yoghurt, and water, and Tabasco.
 Stir all gently together.

 5. Reduce heat, cover and simmer for 15-20 minutes.
-If you want, add more curry powder and Tabasco/red pepper to taste.
+Taste- add more curry powder and Tabasco/red pepper to taste.

 6. Squeeze lime in and mix.